What is Revel?

 - Upon a set being formed:

-- Harvest is received by the set owner whenever the creator creates a new pack.
+- Harvest has a chance to be received by the set owner whenever the creator creates a new pack.

 What’s the difference between a pack and a set?